 The Coast to Coast Walk is a long distance trail, originally devised by A.Wainwright, across three of England's most magnificent National Parks.
 Starting at St Bees on Cumbria's west coast, the trail crosses the Lake District with its spectacular mountain scenery before crossing the Pennines and winding its way on through the beautiful Yorkshire Dales to Richmond.
-After climbing up on to the rugged and tranquil North Yorkshire Moors, the trail comes to an end after 190 miles at the lovely old fishing village of Robin Hood's Bay on Yorkshire's east coast.
-Typically Walkers complete the crossing in 12-15 days, although this is completely open ended - dependent on ability and personal preference.
+After climbing up on to the rugged and tranquil North Yorkshire Moors, the trail comes to an end after 192 miles at the lovely old fishing village of Robin Hood's Bay on Yorkshire's east coast.
+Typically Walkers complete the crossing in 12-17 days, although this is completely open ended - dependent on ability and personal preference.

 The Coast to Coast Packhorse has served thousands of Walkers and Cyclists over many years.
 Under the ownership and hands-on management of Simon & Lindsay Jones, the Packhorse takes great pride in the delivery of outstanding customer service.
 Dedicated solely to Coast to Coast Walkers and Cyclists, the Packhorse offers a unique combination of services from its local base close to the centre of the walk at Kirkby Stephen.

 CA17 4PR, UK